 How to Get Rid of Dollar Spot

 Dollar Spot on Bermuda Grass

-Dollar spot is a common fungal lawn disease that is easy to treat as long as you take care of it in time.
-How to get rid of those discolored brown grass patches that start at the size of a silver dollar?
-We’ll show you.
+Dollar spot is a common fungal lawn disease that appears as patches of brown grass that start as small as a silver dollar.
+The good news is that this lawn disease is easy to treat as long as you take care of it in time.
+We’ll show you how to get rid of dollar spot with good lawn care and explain the role chemical control can play.

+How to Get Rid of Dollar Spot